 Corporate Inversion Definition

 Corporate inversion is a process employed by big companies that are based in the U.S., in an attempt to reduce the tax burden on income or gains.
-Basically, the company seeks to allocation income away from the country of incorporation to a foreign country.
+Basically, the company seeks to allocate income away from the country of incorporation to a foreign country.
 In most cases, companies pick a nation with a lower tax burden, less strict corporate regulations, and fewer governance requirements than their nation of origin in which to incorporate.
 The company then transfers company ownership to the foreign entity.
 Now, much of the money-generating activity can be allocated to the foreign entity, rather than the US entity.
 Corporate inversion is usually employed by big firms that receive most of their revenue or a significant part of their income from operations in foreign countries.

 A Little More on What is Corporate Inversion